Career Resources / Nursing Scope of Practice

 Nurses rarely claim boredom with their profession given the limitless opportunities that are available.
 From the variety of patients and healthcare settings to the nursing specialties you can pursue, there is nary a dull moment.
 Nurses can develop their craft, learn new skills, and challenge their knowledge every time they put on their scrubs and head to work.

-One thing that never changes about nursing is the rules and regulations by which every nurse agrees to abide.
+One thing that never changes about nursing is the rules and regulations by which every nurse agrees to abide, or the nursing scope of practice.
 Once issued your nursing licensure and credentials, nurses must commit to continuing education and nursing best practices that ensure quality healthcare for their patients.

 In this article, we will explore: